Azja Express

-Azja Express (formerly known also as Ameryka Express) is the Polish TV version of the reality show Peking Express.
-It was created by Ludo Poppe.
-It has been broadcast on TVN since 2016.
-The show aims at demonstrating how various couples deal with the challenges and pitfalls of attempting a long-distance hitchhike to a strange city, together with all the difficulties presented by trying to communicate in a language they don't understand.
+Azja Express (series 3 and 4 as Ameryka Express, series 7 as Afryka Express) is the Polish version of the reality show Peking Express that has been broadcast on TVN since 2016.
+The show aims at demonstrating how couples of celebrities deal with the challenges and pitfalls of attempting a long-distance hitchhike to a strange city, together with all the difficulties presented by trying to communicate in a language they don't understand.